Queen City Foundation

 An Educational Bridge To The Future

-For over 40 years, Queen City Foundation, a local non-profit organization has assisted minority students in the Tri-State Region.
-Our goal is to introduce, inform, and support minority students with academic talent, desire and motivation.
-Queen City Foundation actively seeks our minority students and informs them about educational opportunities at the most prestigious independent local day and boarding schools throughout the country.
-These students are shown opportunities commensurate with their individual academic merit and degree of self-motivation.
-Queen City Foundation provides support and encouragement to enrolled students, through programs such as RA.I.S.E.
-(Raising African American Awareness in a School and Social Environment) founded during the 1989-90 school year by students from independent schools in the greater Cincinnati Area.
+For over 45 years, Queen City Foundation (QCF), a local non-profit organization has assisted minority students and families in the Tri-State Region.
+Our goal is to introduce, inform, and support minority students who have academic talent, desire and motivation.
+Queen City Foundation (QCF) actively seeks out minority students and informs them about educational opportunities at the most prestigious independent local day and boarding schools throughout the country.
+Through Queen City Foundation’s programs students are shown leadership opportunities, build self –esteem and develop powerful connections.
+We educate families about educational options.
+We help student to reach their dreams and express themselves .We develop scholars with visions to change the world.

 Upcoming QCF events.